akai-z/project-pet/README.md

 and the code required (still requires) more work, refactoring and improvement.
 (Some parts must be redone properly from scratch.)
 And we actually worked on it just for fun and to quickly learn something new/different by doing,
-and to leave comfort zone for some time.
+plus leaving comfort zone for some time.

 In the open source version,
 I replaced the copyrighted [BGM](https://en.wikipedia.org/wiki/Background_music) files with [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) ones,